Deceased woman found near Everett; Sheriff’s Office says death appears ‘suspicious’

 Sheriff’s deputies are investigating after a woman’s body was found in a brushy area near Everett, according to the Snohomish County Sheriff’s Office.

 A witness reported finding the woman around 9:20 a.m.
-Saturday in an unincorporated area south of Everett near the 11600 block of State Route 99, Lieutenant Clint Korhonen said.
+Saturday in an unincorporated area south of Everett near the 11600 block of Highway 99, Lieutenant Clint Korhonen said.

 The Sheriff’s Office said in a statement the death “appears to be suspicious in nature,” but did not release further details Sunday.
-The victim’s identity and manner of death will be determined by the Snohomish County Medical Examiner.
+The victim’s identity and manner of death will be determined by the Snohomish County medical examiner.